WohlSoft/Moondust-Project/README.md

 Platform Game Engine by Wohlstand
 ===========
-a free and open source game engine and toolkit which gives the ability to create games of platform genre.
+a free and open source game engine and toolkit which gives the ability to create games of the platform genre.

 ------